Thoughts & Progress

 40–65 attaining enlightenment (菩提 bodai), and 66–88 entering nirvana (涅槃 nehan).

-Following the structure of the travel journal written by Isabella L. Bird (“Unbeaten Tracks in Japan”, 1878, series of letters to her sister and a circle of personal friends), I will be writing letters to the island of Shikoku while I walk through it.
-It would be an essay about presence and the relation of the island and me and the relation between my body and the current environment in which it is placed.
-Visually, I will be using my body as an instrument of performative mapping.
+Following the structure of the travel journal written by Isabella L. Bird (“Unbeaten Tracks in Japan”, 1878, series of letters to her sister and a circle of personal friends).
+I find myself now making visual narratives about cycles and loops, and the relation of the island and me; the relation between my body and the current environment in which it is placed.

 John Muir